vteromero/zjump/README.md

-__Zjump__ is a lossless compression algorithm that compresses data by using several well-known compression techniques and some new ones (the exact used algorithms will be explained in depth in the proper documentation).
+__Zjump__ is a lossless compression algorithm that compresses data by using several well-known compression techniques and some new ones (the exact used algorithms will be explained in depth in a proper documentation).
 For now, it offers similar compression ratios to _gzip_ or _bzip2_ when compressing text data.
 However, the compression speed is slightly worse and the decompression speed is clearly improveable.